National Information Center on Health Services Research and Health Care Technology (NICHSR)

 Endpoint: a measure or indicator chosen for determining an effect of an intervention.

 Equipoise: a state of uncertainty regarding whether alternative health care interventions will confer more favorable outcomes, including balance of benefits and harms.
-Under the principle of equipoise, a patient should be enrolled in a randomized contolled trial only if there is substantial uncertainty, (an expectation for equal likelihood) about which intervention will benefit the patient most.
+Under the principle of equipoise, a patient should be enrolled in an RCT only if there is genuine uncertainty (an expectation for equal likelihood) about which intervention will benefit and which will harm the patient most; and, across a large number of RCTs, the number of RCTs that reject and that fail to reject the null hypothesis will be approximately equal.
+The assumption of equipoise is the basis for testing the null hypothesis in RCTs.

 Evidence-based medicine: the use of current best evidence from scientific and medical research to make decisions about the care of individual patients.
 It involves formulating questions relevant to the care of particular patients, searching the scientific and medical literature, identifying and evaluating relevant research results, and applying the findings to patients.